blameitonme1/xlora/README.md

 # Train xlora on several vision tasks

-There's different modes in xLoRA to allow flexible deployment of the adaptation:
+There're different modes in xLoRA to allow flexible deployment of the adaptation:
 ```
 xlora mode:
         1. vanilla xlora on mhsa q, v